 Along with complaints from those closest to you, the following are sleep apnea symptoms to be aware of:

 - Waking frequently with the need to urinate

 - Waking up with a dry mouth or sore throat

 - Morning headaches

-At our Palmdale dental office, Dr. Jason Oh addresses sleep apnea symptoms and snoring with a removable, oral sleep apnea appliance (similar to a mouthpiece) that stabilizes the tongue and repositions the jaw.
+At our Palmdale dental office, Dr. Oh addresses sleep apnea symptoms and snoring with a removable, dental appliance for sleep apnea (an oral appliance similar to a mouthpiece) that stabilizes the tongue and repositions the jaw.
 This allows for normal mouth opening and closing, as well as normal airflow, giving you immediate relief from sleep apnea symptoms.
 Though the CPAP (continuous positive airway pressure) device is the gold standard for treating mild to severe sleep apnea, our treatment is far less invasive and is ideal for patients who can’t tolerate the CPAP or who suffer from mild sleep apnea.
-Oral appliances are easy to use and require little to no change in your lifestyle.
+Dental sleep appliances are easy to use and require little to no change in your lifestyle.